Ghana published her first trade policy in 2004, and the document endeavours to place trade at the heart of Ghana’s development plans.

 Challenges of Trading in a Competitive Global Environment

-This section highlights some of the challenges that Ghana’s export face in a competitive global market.
+This section highlights some of the challenges that Ghana’s exports face in a competitive global market.
 Ghana’s trade related challenges are enormous.
-In the subsequent sections, the challenges are grouped under two main headings: 1) Sanitary and Phytosanitary measures (in the EU export market), 2) Supply-Side constraints which includes productive capacity constraints and trade related constraints.
+In the subsequent sections, the challenges are grouped under two main headings: 1) Sanitary and Phytosanitary measures (in the EU export market); and, 2) Supply-Side constraints which includes productive capacity constraints and trade related constraints.

 Sanitary and Phytosanitary Measures (Export challenges to the EU)